The ketogenic diet is a low-carb, high-fat, high-protein diet linked to weight loss and prevention of age-related mental decline.

 Every human body is different and a switch to the ketogenic diet might affect one person differently than the other.
-If you are following the ketogenic diet guidelines properly, you should already be in some form of ketosis.
+If you are following the keto guidelines properly, you should already be in some form of ketosis.

 While the signs and symptoms listed above are the most common ones during ketosis, some dieters also experience muscle cramps, a decrease in performance, headache, and irritation.

 There is also no step-by-step guide to get into ketosis.
-But if you want to accurately measure the ketone levels in your body, opt for a blood, or a urine test.
+But if you want to accurately measure the ketone levels in your body, get test strips and opt for a blood, or a urine test.